SelectQuoteLabs/SQComponents/README.md

 The commit will be validated through a linter pre-commit hook and will reject any commit messages that do not properly adhere to the convention.

 [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) formatted messages are required for proper versioning and automatic generation of release notes / CHANGELOG.
+Check out the documentation if you want to learn more about what commits trigger a version change.

 ## Consuming